Canop/bounded-cache/readme.md

 #### set(key, value, ttl)

-Sets a pair (key,value) with an additionl validity duration in ms. If the key wasn't in the cache, it's considered to be the most recently accessed.
+Sets a pair (key,value) with an additional validity duration in ms. If the key wasn't in the cache, it's considered to be the most recently accessed.
 If the cache is full, the least recently (key,value) is removed.

 #### get(key)

 Returns the value.
 The pair (key,value) is considered to be the most recently accessed.
-If nothing was set for this key, returns undefined.
-If the object is too old (which can only happen if a ttl was provided in set), undefined is returned.
+If nothing was set for this key, returns `undefined`.
+If the object is too old (which can only happen if a ttl was provided in set), `undefined` is returned.

 #### peek(key)

-Same as get without accessing the pair (and thus not preventing a removal from the cache).
+Same as get without "accessing" the pair (and thus not preventing a removal from the cache).

 #### del(key)